Corruption in Ukraine: Healthcare

-Corruption and business
+Corruption in the business sector

-In 2011 the Organisation for Economic Co-operation and Development stated corruption was a "significant obstacle" to doing business in Ukraine.

-Research conducted by Ernst & Young in 2011 and 2012 showed that the practice of top managers accepting bribes increased by 9 percent in 2011 and 15 percent in 2012.
+In 2011, the Organisation for Economic Co-operation and Development stated corruption was a "significant obstacle" to doing business in Ukraine.
+Research conducted by Ernst & Young in 2011 and 2012 showed that the practice of top business managers accepting bribes increased by 9 percent in 2011 and 15 percent in 2012.
 Another 4 percent were ready to pay bribes in order to hide the details of their financial performance.

-In 2016, politician Natalia Korolevska estimated that "Corruption has forced business to go in the shadow where now we have 45% of our economy".

-In the early 2010s, the representative of one United Kingdom-based company claimed non-Ukrainian companies often lost contracts if they did not pay bribes or failed to "out-bribe" their competitors.
-Ukrainians and business representatives claimed that "Business ventures above a certain level require palm-greasing of some functionary at some level".
+In the early 2010s, the representative of a UK-based company claimed non-Ukrainian companies often lost contracts if they did not pay bribes or failed to "out-bribe" their competitors.
+Ukrainians and business representatives claimed that "Business ventures above a certain level require palm-greasing of some functionary at some level."

-Costs of corruption

-According to Ararat Osipian due to endemic corruption, Ukraine failed to sustain its economic growth trends in the 2000s.
-The corruption, perceived as reckless, that marked President Viktor Yanukovich's rule contributed to his downfall in 2014 and left the country's army ill-equipped to counter Russia's invasion of Crimea.

-In 2008 Transparency International estimated that 30 to 50 percent of all Ukrainians had faced government corruption.
-Juhani Grossmann (working for an a.o.
-Management Systems International project) claimed in 2009 that "Ukrainians pay roughly ₴3.5 billion, or more than US$400 million, in bribes annually."
-The previous year, he claimed that the figure was US$700 million.